- Print this page

 Some food labels include information about production methods that relate to people’s personal values or ethics, such as:

-• environmental concerns (eg. carbon footprint labelling)
+- environmental concerns (such as carbon footprint labelling)

-• animal welfare concerns (eg. ‘dolphin friendly’)
+- animal welfare concerns (for example, ‘dolphin friendly’)

 The Food Authority does not enforce these types of food labelling.